AngelaSheahan/rock-spock/README.md

 - Stores results in cookie created to store player name.
 Scorebord to be updated after 2 week?
      - Source Json scorebord code.
      - Add score code to Cookie.

+Learnings
+- Mentor advised to re-write if/else statement in my JavaScript file as a Switch Statement.
+However on my research, I discovered that I cannot add multiple conditions as needed in each case, hence I had to leave my if/else statement.
+This runs correctly, so I am happy!